 We provide a service of grading cucumbers by size.
 Have you ever noticed how many different sizes of pickles you can buy?
 There are actually 12 different sizes from teeny-tiny gherkins for cocktail parties, to practically a meal on a stick!
-Just imagine 40,000 pounds of cucumbers, with all these mixed sizes arriving fresh out of the field to our facility every day.
+Just imagine 26 million pounds of cucumbers, with all these mixed sizes arriving fresh out of the field to our facility every day.
 We employ approximately 225 local students during July and August to get this job done!
 All of our hard working ‘quality control pickle sorters’ remove all broken, crooked, and mis-shaped cucumbers, so just the most perfect cucumbers make it into your pickle jar.

 A long time ago (in 1964), our Grandpa, Norm VanRoboys, sold a load of cucumbers to Walter Bick, founder of Bick’s Pickles (so cool!), under the condition to set up a grader in Chatham the following year.
 So that year grandpa contracted out 2 million pounds of cucumbers to farmers in Chatham-Kent and we’ve never looked back!